 - I set myself a significant calorie deficit goal — 25% — which means I typically eat between 1250 and 1350 calories a day.
 But thanks to all the fat I am eating I am rarely hungry and never feel deprived.
 (And no, I’m not some bird-like eater: before keto I was eating tons of pizza, popcorn and Ben & Jerry’s, often on the same evening.
 No mystery where those 40 pounds came from!)

 - I increased my calories and protein for a little while in early April, when our whole family got the flu and I was having trouble getting well again.
 Once I bumped up my protein (on a doctor’s advice) I started feeling better quite quickly.
+I took some fat burners before I made the switch in diet.
+Read review here.

 - Exercise has not been a big part of my weight loss regime, but I have made an effort to be more active because my daily life of working from home is extremely sedentary.
 I now try to fit in an hour-long walk three or four times a week.
 But that’s the extent of my exercise.